-- Passenger Fares are budgeted to decrease from the projected FY 2023 year-end of \$7.4 million to \$7.3 million.
-This is due to services reductions and the projected ridership of veterans who will be able to ride for free. - Auxiliary revenue is budgeted to increase from the FY 2023 year-end projection.
-PSTA anticipates approximately \$40 thousand in increased advertising revenue. - Non-transportation revenue is budgeted to decrease from the projected FY 2023 yearend of \$1.7 million to \$1 million.
+- Passenger Fares are budgeted to decrease from the projected FY 2023 year-end of \$7.6 million to \$7.3 million.
+This is due to the projected ridership of veterans who will be able to ride for free. - Auxiliary revenue is budgeted to decrease from the FY 2023 year-end projection.
+This is due to budgeting for the guaranteed amount of Advertising Revenue per contracted agreements. - Non-transportation revenue is budgeted to decrease from the projected FY 2023 yearend of \$2.3 million to \$1.3 million.
 FY 2023 has seen significant interest rate increases that has a direct effect on PSTA Investment Income.
-It is uncertain if this trend will continue throughout the entirety of the next fiscal year. - Property Tax is projected to increase by 10.9% from the FY 2023 year-end projection.
-Increased Pinellas County property values are the main contributing factor to higher property taxes.
+It is uncertain if this trend will continue throughout the entirety of the next fiscal year.

-- Local Beach Trolley revenue is projected to decrease by 10% compared to FY 2023 yearend actuals.
-Some of the revenue generated is from local assistance to provide the Central Avenue Trolley route which will no longer be in service. - State Grant revenue is projected to increase at 2.80%.
-This increase is primarily caused by an increased usage of State Operating Assistance that has been saved up during the pandemic. - Federal Grant revenue is budgeted to be 22% less than the FY 2023 year-end projection.
+- Property Tax is projected to increase by 11.67% from the FY 2023 year-end projection.
+Increased Pinellas County property values are the main contributing factor to higher property taxes. - Local Beach Trolley revenue is projected to increase by 7% compared to FY 2023 yearend actuals.
+Some of the additional revenue generated is from local assistance from the City of St Petersburg to help fund the Veterans program. - State Grant revenue is projected to decrease at 3%.
+This is primarily caused by projected decreases of State Operating Assistance funding. - Federal Grant revenue is budgeted to be 30% less than the FY 2023 year-end projection.
 This reflects PSTA's strategic use of one time COVID-19 relief funds.